- Your device's performance has a lot to do with how up to date your drivers are.

 - Choose Device Manager from the list.

-- Go to Display adapters section, right-click your graphics driver.
+- Go to the Display adapters section, right-click your graphics driver.

 - Choose Update Driver Software from the menu.